Professional Engineers Board (Singapore) had approved UTC as course organizer in professional training (PEB/APP/CO-00455).

 Dr George YU is Registered Chartered Engineer (UK) and API 510 Pressure Vessel Inspector with American Petroleum Institute (USA), Executive Committee Member of The Institute of Materials (East Asia) and Technical assessor/expert of Singapore Accreditation Council.
 Dr YU has more than 30 years of relevant industrial work and research experience in metallurgy, failure analysis and forensic investigation.
 As lead author, he published a number of technical papers in referred international journals and conferences.
 As expert witness, Dr YU attended a series of court hearings and legal litigations including Committee of Inquiry (COI) on two major MRT disruptions in 2011 and fatal crane incident at National Arts Gallery.
 As Principal Investigator, he successfully completed more than 1000 relevant projects.
 Dr YU had correctly determined the root cause of the worst massive MRT disruption on 7 July, 2015 and his views had been published on Top of The News in Straits Times (A4, 30 July 2015).
 His investigation and recommendations on two major roller coaster incidents (the operation shutdown for >1 year) resulted in significant improvements on safety and reliability of the system.

-- composition, microstructure, processes and performance of metals
+- composition, microstructure, processes and performance of metals and alloys

 This course is approved and subsidized by governmental agency, qualified for 14 PDUs by PEB (Professional Engineer Board), e2i training grant and PIC (40% cash payout) funding support.